Internal Audit Policy

 1.1 This Internal Audit Policy takes effect on June 21st, 2017.

-1.2 This policy replaces the 2016 CIHR Internal Audit Policy.
+1.2 This Policy replaces the 2016 CIHR Internal Audit Policy.

-2.1 This policy is issued pursuant to the Treasury Board (TB) of Canada's Policy on Internal Audit effective April 1, 2017 and pursuant to sections 7 and 11.1 of the Financial Administration Act.
+2.1 This Policy is issued pursuant to the Treasury Board (TB) of Canada's Policy on Internal Audit effective April 1, 2017 and pursuant to sections 7 and 11.1 of the Financial Administration Act.
 The TB Policy is designed to ensure that, at both departmental and government-wide levels, internal audit provides deputy heads and the Comptroller General, respectively, with added assurance and advice, independent from line management, on risk management, control, and governance processes.

-3. Objectives and expected result
+3. Objective and expected result

 3.1 The objective of this Policy is to ensure that the oversight of public resources throughout CIHR is informed by a professional and objective internal audit function that is independent of management.
 This function provides assurance as to whether CIHR's activities are managed in a way that demonstrates responsible stewardship to Canadians.
 Accordingly, CIHR shall comply with the requirements of the TB Policy on Internal Audit.

-3.2 The expected results of this policy are:
+3.2 The expected results of this Policy are:

 3.2.1 The President is supported in their role of accounting officer as defined in section 16.4 (1) and 16.4 (2) of the Financial Administration Act, by an internal auditing function that contributes directly and proactively to improving risk management, control, and governance.

-3.2.2 The President receives advice from the Audit Committee and assurance from the internal audit function to inform decision making at CIHR
+3.2.2 The President receives advice from the Audit Committee (AC) and assurance from the internal audit function to inform decision making at CIHR

 4.1.3 Brief the appropriate minister on matters arising from the work of internal audit which merit their attention.